Budapest Travel Guide

 –Cost of staying: If you are on a budget Budapest won’t disappoint.
 Hungary is much more affordable as compared to other European countries.
 A bed in a good hostel will cost you EUR 10 a night.
 There are much cheaper options available if you look further.
 A budget hotel is EUR 30-50 a night and an apartment will be 40-60 EUR.
 For 5 star hotels, you would end up paying EUR 100 and upwards.
 I recommend Flow Hostel in Budapest if you are looking for a rather loud party scene check out Madhouse Budapest.

 –Cost of internal transportation: Budapest is a bit spread out, while most of the life is in the downtown and near the river Danube.
 There is enough and more to see away from it.
 Great things are like any other European country Budapest is well connected with public transport.
 For single ticket, you would pay 350 HUF one-way journey using any (or multiple) public vehicles.
 It is better to take a travel pass.
-A 24hr travel card is 1650 HUF, 24hr group (up to 5 people) is 3300 HUF, 72 hr card is 4150 HUF (recommended if you are staying for that long).
+A 24hr travel card is 1650 HUF, a 24hr group (up to 5 people) is 3300 HUF, 72 hr card is 4150 HUF (recommended if you are staying for that long).
 Note that a travel pass/card is not the same as the Budapest city card.

 –Cost of food and drinks: Again, Budapest is a travellers paradise.
 Budget and luxury alike!
 Hungarians love their wine a bottle from the grocery store will cost you EUR 3 and above (the higher the price the better! believe me.)
-A regular beer will be around EUR 1.5 same from the supermarket will be EUR 0.8 and at a fancy place at about EUR 4.
+A regular beer will be around EUR 1.5 same as the supermarket will be EUR 0.8 and at a fancy place at about EUR 4.
 Standard coffee will cost you EUR 1.4, same at a fancy place like New York cafe will have you shell EUR 10!
 Meal for 2 at a budget restaurant will not cost you more than 5 EUR.
 Whereas a meal for 2 at a fancy place will be EUR 20 and upwards.

 Money-saving tips while travelling in Budapest